Sharon-jose-antony/QR-Project/README.md

-# QRGuard — Community Digital Safety Gateway
+# ScanzO — Community Digital Safety Gateway

 > **"Scan it.
 Check it.
 Then open it."**